15 Festive Facts About Jingle All the Way

 15. THERE WAS A SEQUEL STARRING LARRY THE CABLE GUY.

-No original cast nor characters returned in the straight-to-DVD Jingle All the Way 2 (2014).
+None of the original cast members nor characters returned in the straight-to-DVD Jingle All the Way 2 (2014).
 It was produced by 20th Century Fox and WWE Studios and featured wrestler Santino Marella.
 Sinbad expressed incredulity when a Redditer inquired if he was asked to return for it.
 "What they are doing a new version without me!
 Ain't gonna work!"

 Schaefer, Stephen: "Sinbad leaps at the chance to go postal in Jingle All the Way," December 6, 1996; Des Moines Register